vanHeemstraPublications/dev-to/articles/go-infrastructure-with-crossview.md

 ```

 Apply it:
 ```bash
 kubectl apply -f database-xrd.yaml
 ```

-In Crossview, you’ll see this appear in the “Definitions” tab.
-It’s like adding a new deed card to your deck!
+In Crossview, you'll see this appear in the "Definitions" tab.
+It's like adding a new deed card to your deck!

 ### Build Your Empire: Create a Composition (The Hotel Blueprint)